jingtaoleozhang/ecem202a_project/docs/report.md

 # 2. Related Work

 ## Neural Networks on Microcontrollers.
 Giving neural net inference capabilities to microcontrollers is an emerging area of research [[1](#1)].
 Applications exist from recognizing wakeup voice commands (like for Google home and Amazon Alexa) or detecting when someone is looking at a camera to activate a larger processor for facial recognition [[9](#9)].
+These networks are typically 10s of kilobytes in size.
 This project will involve neural network computation on a microcontroller.

-## Inference at the Edge
+## Remote Inference.
 Using powerful networked devices to run inference is very widespread in machine learning applications [[10](#10)].
-Using edge servers for inference rather than going through the internet is an area of interest due to latency and security concerns [[3](#3), [4](#4)].
+Using edge servers for inference rather than going through the internet is an area of interest due to latency and security concerns and there has been a lot of work in that area [[3](#3)], however the publications use smartphones for data collection and GPU eqipped PCs for the edge server.
+In other cases the edge server is primarly for data preprocessing and the actual inference is run on a core cloud [[4](#4)].

 # 3. Technical Approach

+## Hardware
 There will be three setups that will run inference.

-The first setup only involves the embedded device.
+The first setup only uses the Arduino Nano 33 BLE Sense which has an Arm Cortex-M4 processor.
 The Arduino will capture data from its inertial measurement unit, process it, then use run inference using a small CNN.

-The second setup will using the embedded device for data gathering and a Coral Dev Board edge server for inference.
+The second setup will use the Arduino for data gathering and a Coral Dev Board edge server for data processing and inference.
+The Coral is equipped with an Arm Cortex A53-processor and edge TPU accelerator.
+The communication between the Coral and Arduino will be through BLE.
+The server will run inference using a larger model.
 The second setup is pictured below.

 <img src="media/coral%20and%20ard.png" height="300" />

-The communication between the server and device will be through BLE.
-The server will run inference using a larger model.
-The third setup will be similar to the second one, however a GPU equipped PC will serve as the edge server.
-Preprocessing of data can be done on the device or server.
+The third setup will be similar to the second one, however the Coral will be replaced by a PC with an Nvidia GTX 1060 GPU and Intel i7-8750H CPU.

+## Software
 The application that will be used to compare the setups is human activity recognition using accelerometer and gyroscope data.

-## Data
+### Data
 The dataset that the neural networks are trained on is the UCI Smartphone-Based Recognition of Human Activities and Postural Transitions Data Set [[8](#8)].
 The input to a model is a 768 length floating point vector of sets of 3 axis accelerometer and 3 axis gyroscope measurements sampled at 50 Hz.
 The time for the entire vector to be generated is 2.56 seconds.

 The data is essentially 6 vectors of IMU measurements.
-Each of these vectors is median filtered, then filtered by a third degree low-pass butterworth filter to remove noise and gravity components.
+Each of these vectors is median filtered, then filtered by a third degree low-pass butterworth filter with cutoff at to 20Hz to remove noise and gravity components from the accelerometer.
 The vectors are then assembled into the final 768 size vector.

 Median filter implementation is by Bogdan Anderu[[11](#11)].
 Butterworth filter implementation is based on Darien Pardina's filter implementation [[12](#12)].

-## Models
+### Models
 The model that will run on the Coral board is the baseline CNN used in [[5](#5)] that has been quantized for compatibility with the edge TPU.
-It's 1364 kB in size and its architecture is shown below.
+Its architecture is shown below.
 The model runs using TFlite for edge TPU.
 ![Model for Coral](media/cnn_baseline.png)

-The model that will run on the Arduino is similar to the one that runs on the Coral however the number of filters in its convolutional layers and number units in its densely connected layers have been reduced. it's 364 kB in size and its architecture is shown below.
-Combined with the code for gathering and processing the data, the amount of memory required is close to the device's maximum.
+The model that will run on the Arduino is similar to the one that runs on the Coral however the number of filters in its convolutional layers and number units in its densely connected layers have been reduced.
+Its architecture is shown below.
 The model runs using TFlite for microcontrollers.
 ![Model for Arduino](media/cnn_12_12.png)

-The model that will run on the PC is the DeepConvLSTM from [[5](#5)].
-It's 1785 kB in size and its architecture is shown below.
-The model runs on standard TensorFlow with GPU.
+The model that will run on the PC is the DeepConvLSTM from [[5](#5)] and its architecture is shown below.
+The model runs on standard TensorFlow with a GPU.
 ![Model for PC](media/deepconvlstm.png)

-Model implementations are based on Takumi Watanabe's implementations [[6](#6)].
+Model implementations are based on Takumi Watanabe's work [[6](#6)].

-## Communication
+### Communication

 Data is sent to the edge server for inference through Bluetooth low energy version 4.2.
 The maximum packet size is 512 bytes meaning the input vector of 768 floats must be sent in 6 slices.
 This is done by the following protocol.
 The communication happens using two BLE characteristics, TX and RX (from the perspective of the device).

 When the data is ready, the device will continuously send the first slice of 128 floats on the TX characteristic until it reads an acknowledgement on RX from the edge server.
 After that it will go to the next slice and again wait for an acknowledgement, this repeats until all 6 slices are sent after which the device will wait for an inference on RX.
 When it receives the inference it will sample and process a new vector of inputs and repeat the process.
 It will only repeat the first slice on the first iteration before an acknowledgement is received.

-## Software System
+### Runtime Process

 For the setup that involves only the Arduino.
 The IMU sampled for the required 2.56 seconds, the median and butterworth filters are applied, then the vector is sent to inference.